 Quick Relief Tips for Hot Sleepers

-If you’re optimizing your sleep space for temperature control, your mattress isn’t the only factor to take into account.
+If you want to optimize your sleep space for temperature control, your mattress isn’t the only factor to take into account.
 Certain accessories can also reduce heat retention while you sleep.

 Invest in a Cooling Mattress Topper

-Toppers are layers of cushioning material intended to make your sleep surface softer or firmer.
-Some toppers are made of breathable materials for the added effect of keeping your mattress cool.
-The best cooling mattress toppers contain materials such as gel-infused foam, ventilated latex, and wool.
+Mattress toppers are layers of cushioning material intended to make your sleep surface softer or firmer.
+The best cooling mattress toppers are made of breathable materials like gel-infused foam, ventilated latex, and wool.

 Use Breathable Bedding and Pajamas